Skip to content

 Field Type Required Description

 sampleRate number No Sampling rate, range [0,1], 0 means no collection, 1 means full collection, default value is 1.
-Scope: All View, Action, LongTask, Error data under the same session_id
+Scope: all View, Action, LongTask, Error data under the same session_id

-enableNativeUserResource boolean No Whether to start Native Resource automatic tracing, since React-Native's network requests on iOS and Android use system APIs, enabling enableNativeUserResource allows all resource data to be collected.
+enableNativeUserResource boolean No Whether to start Native Resource automatic tracking, since React-Native network requests on iOS and Android ends use system APIs, after enabling enableNativeUserResource, all resource data can be collected together.
+Default false

-enableResourceHostIP boolean No Whether to collect the IP address of the target domain name.
-Scope: Only affects the default collection when enableNativeUserResource is set to true. iOS: Supported under >= iOS 13.
-Android: Okhttp maintains an IP cache mechanism for the same domain, so only one generation occurs if the server IP does not change under the same OkhttpClient.
+enableResourceHostIP boolean No Whether to collect the IP address of the target domain name of the request.
+Scope: only affects the default collection when enableNativeUserResource is true. iOS: Supported under >= iOS 13.
+Android: Okhttp has an IP caching mechanism for the same domain, for the same OkhttpClient, it generates only once if the server IP does not change.

 rumDiscardStrategy string No Discard strategy: FTRUMCacheDiscard.discard discards new data (default), FTRUMCacheDiscard.discardOldest discards old data

-rumCacheLimitCount number No Maximum local cache count limit for RUM entries [10_000,), default 100_000
+rumCacheLimitCount number No Maximum number of local cached RUM entries [10_000,), default 100_000

 Log Configuration